skohare-tech/assignment/README.md

 based on your selection.
 The iOS or Android assignment repository will contain a README.md file with clear description of the assignment along with a template.
 The assignment is very simple and we are happy to help and answer your questions.

 Thank you!
 We look forward to working with you!

+(You can refer to the sample issue/request: https://github.com/nets-dev/assignment/issues/2)